FOREX-Dollar extends gains on strong U.S. services and factory data

 FLIRTING

-While the Italian numbers were disappointing, a surprise bounce for equivalent data in Sweden and Britain lifted the crown and the pound.

-Sweden has been symbolic of Europe's flirtation with very low inflation, or even falling prices, this year, but its services PMI for July shocked by surging to 60.1 from 54.6 a month earlier.
-The euro fell 0.35 percent to 9.2075 Swedish crowns.
+Sweden has been symbolic of Europe's flirtation with very low inflation, or even falling prices, this year, but its services PMI for July shocked by surging to 60.1 points from 54.6 a month earlier.
+The euro fell against the Swedish currency, dropping 0.31 percent to 9.2114 crowns.

-"The momentum has been good in Sweden in recent months and if inflation does begin to pick up as the Riksbank expects then we may get back to seeing some upward potential later this year," said Citigroup strategist Josh O'Byrne.
+"The momentum has been good in Sweden in recent months and if inflation does begin to pick up as the Riksbank expects then we may get back to seeing some upward potential later this year," Citigroup strategist Josh O'Byrne said, adding that he viewed the crown as fairly valued at current levels against the euro and dollar.

-Sterling's gains against the greenback slipped after the U.S. data.
-The Bank of England is not expected to change monetary policy after its meeting concludes this week.
+Sterling gains against the greenback slipped after the U.S. data.
+The Bank of England monetary policy is not expected to change after its meeting concludes later this week.

-Cable was up 0.08 percent at $1.6874.
-The greenback hit a three-month high against the Canadian dollar of C$1.0976.
-The Australian dollar was little changed after the Reserve Bank of Australia left interest rates unchanged at a record low of 2.5 percent.
-(Additional reporting by Patrick Graham in London, Ian Chua in Sydney and Masayuki Kitano in Singapore; Editing by Chris Reese and James Dalgleish)
+Cable was up just 0.05 percent at $1.6871.
+The greenback hit a three-month high against the Canadian dollar of C$1.0968, up 0.51 percent.
+(Additional reporting by Patrick Graham in London, Ian Chua in Sydney and Masayuki Kitano in Singapore; Editing by Louise Ireland/Ruth Pitchford and Chris Reese)

 ** This Diary is filed daily ** ---------------------------------------------------------------